 Arizona is an at will state, and follows the guidance of A.R.S.
-23-1501 which states that “employment relationship is severable at the pleasure of either the employee or the employer unless both the employee and the employer have signed a written contract to the contrary setting forth that the employment relationship shall remain in effect for a specified duration of time or otherwise expressly restricting the right of either party to terminate the employment relationship.”
+23-1501 which states: “employment relationship is severable at the pleasure of either the employee or the employer unless both the employee and the employer have signed a written contract to the contrary setting forth that the employment relationship shall remain in effect for a specified duration of time or otherwise expressly restricting the right of either party to terminate the employment relationship.”

 A.R.S.
-23-1501 expressly states that a written contract can prevent an early termination or the ability of an employee to quit, but it does not mention whether or not a verbal contract can prevent these things.
+23-1501 states that a written contract may prevent an early termination or the ability of an employee to quit, but it does not mention whether or not a verbal contract can prevent these things.
 For a verbal contract to prevent an early termination or an employee from quitting, a verbal contract needs to be considered legally binding.

 Whether or Not Verbal Contracts are Binding